whisthq/whist/ecs-host-service/README.md

 # Fractal ECS Host Service

-This subfolder contains the code for the Fractal ECS host service, which is responsible for orchestrating containers on Fractal EC2 instances, which are referred as **hosts** throughout the codebase.
+This subfolder contains the code for the Fractal ECS host service, which is responsible for orchestrating containers on Fractal EC2 instances, which are referred to as **hosts** throughout the codebase.
 The host service is responsible for making Docker calls to start and stop containers, for enabling multiple containers to run concurrently on the same host by dynamically assigning TTYs, and for passing startup data to the containers from the Fractal webserver(s), like DPI and third-party cloud storage providers folders to mount.

 ## Development